shorelinesoftware/terraform-provider-shoreline/README.md

 # terraform-provider-shoreline

-This repository contains the terraform provider implementation and docs for the Shoreline Software APIs.
+This repository contains the terraform provider implementation and docs for the {{ .RenderedProviderName }} APIs.

 ## Documentation